cdisc-org/DataExchange-ODM-LinkML/docs/ItemData.md

     - Query
     range: AuditRecord
     maximum_cardinality: 1
-  SignatureRefRef:
+  signature:
-    name: SignatureRefRef
+    name: signature
-    description: 'SignatureRef reference: A reference to the signature meaning.'
+    description: 'Signature reference: An electronic signature applies to a collection of clinical data.
+This indicates that some user accepts legal responsibility for that data.
+See 21 CFR Part 11.
+The signature identifies the person signing, the location of signing, the signature meaning (via the referenced SignatureDef), the date and time of signing, and (in the case of a digital signature) an encrypted hash of the included data.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     identifier: false
-    alias: SignatureRefRef
+    alias: signature
     owner: ItemData
     domain_of:
     - ReferenceData